-We recognized an income tax expense of approximately \$44.6 million for the twelve months ended December 31, 2018, and income tax expense of approximately \$62.3 million for the twelve months ended December 31, 2017, resulting in effective income tax rates of 29.7% and 99.6%, respectively.
-The decrease in income taxes for 2018 compared to 2017 is primarily attributable to the impact of the Tax Act.
-During the twelve months ended December 31, 2017, the enactment of the Tax Act resulted in an increase in our tax expense by approximately \$45.9 million.
-Other than the effects of the Tax Act, the decrease in income tax expense in 2018 when compared to 2017 was partially offset by an increase in our tax expense in 2018 which is primarily due to the increase in pretax earnings in 2018 when compared to 2017.
-We had not previously accrued U.S. taxes on these earnings, due to our policy of indefinitely reinvesting the earnings overseas.
-Refer to "U.S. Tax Reform" above in this Item 7 and the Tax Cuts and Jobs Act section in Note 11 of the "Notes to Consolidated Financial Statements" in this Annual Report for further discussion.
-Our undistributed foreign earnings continue to be indefinitely reinvested in foreign operations, with limited exceptions related to earnings of European and Asian subsidiaries.
+We recognized income tax expense of approximately \$44.1 million for the twelve months ended December 31, 2019, and income tax expense of approximately \$44.6 million for the twelve months ended December 31, 2018, resulting in effective income tax rates of 22.3 % and 29.7%, respectively.
+The decrease in the effective tax rate for 2019 compared to 2018 is primarily attributable to increased net favorable U.S. permanent book-tax differences resulting from enactment of the Tax Cuts and Jobs Act in December 2017.Our undistributed foreign earnings continue to be indefinitely reinvested in foreign operations, with limited exceptions related to earnings of European and Asian subsidiaries.
 Any future distributions of foreign earnings will not be subject to additional U.S. income tax, but may be subject to foreign withholding taxes.
-As of December 31, 2018, our foreign subsidiaries held approximately \$197 million of cash, cash equivalents and investments of which approximately \$92 million would be subject to foreign withholding tax if distributed outside the country in which the related earnings were generated.
+As of December 31, 2019, our foreign subsidiaries held approximately \$261 million of cash, cash equivalents and investments of which approximately \$60 million would be subject to foreign withholding tax if distributed outside the country in which the related earnings were generated.